section-engineering-education/engineering-education/content/articles/getting-started-with-multi-task-learning-(mtl)-in-deep-neural-networks/index.md

 In order to distinguish between tasks that are linked and those that are not, we would like to employ past knowledge rather than relying exclusively on a lack of information.
 In this situation, a restriction that necessitates task grouping may be more appropriate.
 Using a constraint to apply a clustering constraint to your task column vectors, it recommends penalizing the norms and variance of your task column vectors.

  ### Auxiliary tasks in MTL
 If we want to anticipate the outcomes of numerous tasks at once, MTL is the ideal tool for the job.
-In finance and economics forecasting, for example, we might wish to anticipate the value of numerous presumably linked variables, or in bioinformatics, where we would want to predict indicators for various illnesses at once.
-Drug discovery situations, in which tens or even hundreds of active molecules must be predicted, increase the accuracy of MTL with each additional work.
+In finance and economics forecasting, for example, we might wish to anticipate the value of numerous presumably linked variables, or in bioinformatics, where we would want to predict signs and symptoms of various illnesses right away.
+Drug discovery situations, in a large number of active molecules must be predicted, increase the accuracy of MTL with each additional work.

 However, in most cases, we just worry about one thing: our performance on that one activity.
-In this section, we'll look at how we can still reap the rewards of multi-task learning by finding a good auxiliary task.
+In this section, we'll look at how we can still reap the rewards of MTL by finding a good auxiliary task.

 #### 1. Focusing attention
 The auxiliary job can also be utilized to draw attention to sections of the picture that a network would otherwise overlook.
 Lane markings, for example, may be overlooked in the context of a single-task paradigm since they take up only a tiny portion of the image which is not always there.
 However, auxiliary tasks like predicting lane markings push a model to learn to represent them.
 This may subsequently be employed for the main goal.
 Face recognition can be improved by learning to predict the placement of facial landmarks points as an auxiliary job.